tmowojtek/tmoolympus/README.md

 # what was used?

-HTML, CSS, JavaScript, jQuery, AngularJS, NodeJS, MongoDB, Express
+HTML, CSS, JavaScript, jQuery, AngularJS, Node.js, MongoDB, Express